Mandate of an Amazon Kindle book description:

 AUTHORSdb: Hajni Blasko

-*Amazon's search engine algorithm has a name, and it's called A9.
+*Amazon's search engine algorithm has a name, and it's called A10.
 Started in 2003 as a subsidiary of Amazon, A9 was tasked with the sole responsibility of creating a better user experience by placing the right products in front of the right customers.
 Like Google, A9 works to find the right pages using specific on-page and off-page data to build their own SERPs “Search Engine Ranking Placement or Position”.
+Due to the most recent alghoritm update, we now use A10 instead of A9.

 **Amazon oftentimes rolls in new features and implements changes.
 If you wish to learn more about the changes regarding book categories, contact Hajni Blasko for more FREE information.